Currently available for £799.99 from Argos

 T-16 Treadmill Promotional Video

 This really is a decent offering from Adidas.
 Not because it makes a statement of quality through state of the art high tech.
 Not because there's some amazing feature that nobody else has thought of.
 Not because you'll brag about it to your friends.
 But because in a very understated way it does what it should and does it well.
-However, if you like the T-16 it's worth considering the Xterra Trail Racer 6.6 which is a serious running machine and a step up from the T-16, available for the same money.
-We'd also suggest looking at the premium DKN Roadunner I which is our treadmill of the month and is currently on offer also at the same price as the T-16.
+However, if you like the T-16 it's worth considering the Xterra Trail Racer 6.6 which is a serious running machine, definitely a step up from the T-16 and right now is available for the same money.

 Adidas T-16 Specifications

 - Running area: 20’’ (51cm) x 60’’ (152cm)